dannybrian/tulito/README.md

 Buttons are simple, but tulito adds to them touch behaviors and touch delays, and attaches `-toggle` behaviors as specified.
 If a `-toggle` attribute refers to a pane, it will trigger the showing or closing of that pane.
 If it references a backpane, it triggers the drag of the pane that is the parent of that backpane, in the direction specified by the backpane.
 See the next section in links for details on this behavior.

 The `-toggle` attribute can take a space-delimited list of `data-tulito-id`s.
+If you put colon after an ID followed by a class, only elements with those classes will be toggled (e.g. `data-tulito-id="thanks-pane:opened"`).
 You can also add a `data-tulito-toggledelay` attribute in milliseconds to cause a delay between each toggle.

 ### Links